mkahvi/mkahvi.github.io/VG/Biotech.md

----
-title: Biotechnology
+# Biotechnology

-description: Rampant use of biotechnology.
+Rampant use of biotechnology.

----

 | Game  | Developer    | Released | Notes                                                        |
 | ----- | ------------ | -------- | ------------------------------------------------------------ |